Vee-Jay Records: As Vee-Jay International

 Vee-Jay Records filed for bankruptcy in August 1966.
 The assets were subsequently purchased by label executives Betty Chiappetta and Randy Wood (not the Dot Records founder), who changed its name to Vee-Jay International.
+The Four Seasons' catalog was not included in the sale, as the band had negotiated a contract clause that would, in the event of bankruptcy, return the catalog to the band, which has retained them ever since.
 From 1967 to 1972, Vee-Jay was limited to selling some of the inventory on hand when the company went under, and leasing or licensing the Vee Jay masters to Buddah Records, who came out with "The First Generation" series, and Springboard International, who issued dozens of albums featuring Vee Jay material on their subsidiary label, Upfront.
 In the 1970s, Vee Jay International itself re-released a number of titles on LPs and 8-track tapes.

 In 1978, Vee Jay issued a Silver Anniversary catalog to commemorate the 25th anniversary of the label.

 1980s–present

 The label was revived under new management in 1982 as a dance and R&B label, but closed down in 1986.

-In the mid-late 1980s, a one-hour independent documentary film was made called "Cradle of Rock and Roll" aired on PBS soon after the film's completion.
+In the mid-late 1980s, a one-hour independent documentary film titled “Cradle of Rock and Roll" aired on PBS soon after its completion.
 It covered the history of Vee-Jay and Chess Records in Chicago, which helped to begin a revival of some interest in Vee-Jay's history and catalog.
 In 1986 Motown licensed 26 of Vee Jay's soul, blues and R&B hits for a CD compilation, "Hits from the Legendary Vee Jay Records."

 In 1993, the Vee Jay Limited Partnership released a 3-CD boxed set, "The Vee Jay Story (Celebrating 40 Years of Classic Hits)," again drawn from the label's R&B, soul, and blues catalog.
 The package includes a red-vinyl facsimile 45 of the Spaniels' "Goodnite Sweetheart Goodnite."

 Under the management of Michele Tayler, the company was reactivated in 1998 as The Vee-Jay Limited Partnership.
 Its main office is located in Redding, Connecticut.

 Collectables Records has been remastering and reissuing Vee-Jay albums on audio CD since 2000.
 A compilation which contains a Best of Vee-Jay box set as well as individual "Best of the Vee-Jay Years" CDs is released by Shout!
 Factory.

 In July 2014 its catalogue was acquired by Concord Music Group.
 The sale was facilitated by Minneapolis film producer, Scott McLain.

 The Vee-Jay Records story is featured on the documentary series Profiles of African-American Success.